miraland-labs/miraland/docs/src/developing/guides/compressed-nfts.md

 ### How to mint compressed NFTs

-The process to create or mint compressed NFTs on Solana is similar to creating a "traditional NFT collection", with a few differences.
+The process to create or mint compressed NFTs on Miraland is similar to creating a "traditional NFT collection", with a few differences.
 The mint process will happen in 3 primary steps:

 - create an NFT collection (or use an existing one)
 - create a
   [concurrent merkle tree](../../learn/state-compression.md#what-is-a-concurrent-merkle-tree)
-  (using the `@solana/spl-account-compression` SDK)
+  (using the `@miraland/spl-account-compression` SDK)
 - mint compressed NFTs into your tree (to any owner's address you want)

 ### How to transfer a compressed NFT

-Once your compressed NFT exists on the Solana blockchain, the process to transfer ownership of a compressed NFT happens in a few broad steps:
+Once your compressed NFT exists on the Miraland blockchain, the process to transfer ownership of a compressed NFT happens in a few broad steps:

 1. get the NFT "asset" information (from the indexer)
 2. get the NFT's "proof" (from the indexer)
-3. get the Merkle tree account (from the Solana blockchain)
+3. get the Merkle tree account (from the Miraland blockchain)
 4. prepare the asset proof (by parsing and formatting it)
 5. build and send the transfer instruction